Capital punishment in Malaysia

-Capital punishment in Malaysia is used as a penalty within its legal system for various crimes.
-There are currently 27 capital crimes in Malaysia, including murder, drug trafficking, treason, acts of terrorism, waging war against the Yang di-Pertuan Agong, and, since 2007, rape resulting in death.
+Capital punishment in Malaysia is used as a penalty within its legal system for various crimes, although there have been no executions since 2017.
+There are currently 30 capital crimes in Malaysia, including murder, drug trafficking, treason, acts of terrorism, waging war against the King, rape resulting in death, and nuclear-related offences.
 Executions are carried out by hanging.
 Capital punishment was mandatory for 11 crimes for many years.
-In October 2018, the government imposed a moratorium on all executions with a view to repeal the death penalty altogether, before it changed its stance and agreed to keep the death penalty but would make it discretionary.
+In October 2018, the Malaysian government imposed a moratorium on all executions with a view to abolish the death penalty entirely.
+However, due to mixed public opinion, it backtracked on its stance and instead choose to preserve the death penalty, but would make it discretionary.

-On 4 July 2023, mandatory capital punishment was abolished when the Abolition of Mandatory Death Penalty Act 2023 (Act 846) came into force, allowing judges to choose between the death penalty or a jail term of 30 to 40 years and not less than 12 strokes of whipping (if not sentenced to death) for capital offences.
+On 4 July 2023, mandatory capital punishment was officially abolished when the Abolition of Mandatory Death Penalty Act 2023 came into force, allowing judges to choose between either the death penalty or a jail term of 30 to 40 years and not less than 12 strokes of whipping for capital offences.

-The last execution(s) in Malaysia happened on 24 May 2017, when 48-year-old Yong Kar Mun, who was convicted of discharging a firearm during a robbery, and another unnamed man who was convicted of murder and spent over 20 years on death row, were both hanged at Sungai Buloh Prison on the same day.
+The last execution in Malaysia happened on 24 May 2017, when 48-year-old Yong Kar Mun, who was convicted of discharging a firearm during a robbery, together with another unnamed man who was convicted of murder and spent over 20 years on death row, were hanged at the Sungai Buloh Prison.
+Recent administrations have been tacitly abolitionist in practice, although the death penalty retains significant support among the public.